Patti LuPone: Artistry and reputation

 In May 2025, LuPone posted her first public apology on Instagram after criticism of comments she had made about Audra McDonald and Kecia Lewis in a New Yorker profile published earlier that week.
 In the statement she called her own language “demeaning and disrespectful”, said she regretted her “flippant and emotional responses”, and added that she hoped to apologise to both actors personally.
 The apology followed an open letter signed by more than 500 Broadway professionals that described her remarks as racially disrespectful and urged “accountability, justice and respect”.

+In February 2026, LuPone made a speech during her Carnegie Hall concert, where she condemned President Trump's plan to close the Kennedy Center.
+The speech made national headlines, with LuPone advocating to keep the venue open and calling Trump a 'buffoon.'
+Adding, 'This, actually, strikes close to home because — art is the soul of the nation.
+And think about it, when was the last time you heard the words ‘art’ and ‘culture’ in a conversation in this country?
+And we have to speak up again.
+We just have to elevate it, and one of the ways we’re going to elevate it is to keep the building standing.'

 Personal life

 LuPone is married to Matthew Johnston.
-The couple's wedding ceremony was on the stage of the Vivian Beaumont Theater at Lincoln Center on December 12, 1988, after filming the TV movie LBJ; Johnston was a cameraman.
+The couple's wedding ceremony was on the stage of the Vivian Beaumont Theater at Lincoln Center on December 12, 1988 after filming the TV movie LBJ, where Johnston worked as a cameraman.
 They have one child.
-They reside in Edisto Beach, South Carolina, and Kent, Connecticut.
-In the 1970s, LuPone dated actor Kevin Kline for seven years, after the two met as students at Juilliard.
+They reside in Edisto Beach, South Carolina and Kent, Connecticut.
+In the 1970s, LuPone dated actor Kevin Kline for seven years after the two met as students at Juilliard.